 Initial sessions are usually 40-60 minutes and follow up sessions vary from 20-40 minutes.
 If you have medical records related to your problem and/or test results please bring them with you.
-There are questionnaires which can be helpful to fill in prior to the beginning of the session – please check with the receptionist as the appropriate questionnaire may vary according to the condition being looked at.
 A selection of nutritional, herbal and other natural remedies are available at the health centre for patients only.
 There is a mark up of between 20-30% on most items which covers administration costs and loss of income from expired products, and is not aimed at making profit.

 Patient Information Articles

 The Medical Council of NZ has a policy statement on Complementary and Alternative Medicine (CAM)